mcpcpc/gentoo-arm64-rpi4-install/README.md

 └─mmcblk0p2 179:2    0 59.2G  0 part /
 ```

-6. Format the MicroSD card with `fdisk` (replace all instances `sda` with your devices name, from Step 2).
+6. Format the MicroSD card with *fdisk* (replace all instances `sda` with your devices name, from Step 2).

 ```console
 localhost ~ # fdisk /dev/sda
 ```

-7. Remove all previous partitions and create two new partitions.
+7. Remove all previous partitions and create two new partitions: *boot* and *root*.

 ```
 Command (m for help): o